-Since a very early age, I knew that science was the subject for me.
-I was lucky to have a chemist dad who dutifully answered all my why and how questions during childhood.
+Science has always been my passion and I was lucky to have a chemist dad who dutifully answered all my "why" and "how" questions during childhood.

-Years later, among biology and chemistry exams at University, I developed a keen sense for scientific research.
+Years later, among biology and chemistry exams at University, I developed a keen sense for scientific research and, in pursuit of this dream, I embarked on my PhD journey at the University of Aberdeen in 2000.

-In pursuit of this dream, I embarked on my PhD journey at the University of Aberdeen in 2000 and four years later I crossed the border to Newcastle to start my first post-doc position.
-Here, I quickly found myself fully immersed in Western Blots, RNA-tagged GFP fluorescence and oocyte microinjections.
+Four years later I crossed the border to Newcastle to start my first post-doc position, and quickly found myself fully immersed in Western Blots, RNA-tagged GFP fluorescence and oocyte microinjections.

 I’m now a full-time freelance science writer, with a particular passion for biology, genetics and animal behaviour.
-I spend most of my time reading and writing science articles for several news outlets, including Science NOW, The Munich Eye, Lab Times, Decoded Science and others.
+I spend most of my time reading and writing science articles for several news outlets, including Science NOW, Lab Times, Decoded Science and others.